robertsean1995/BAWKP/README.md

 ## 4c Efficiency Constraints

 In BAWK, efficiency is not an optimization concern; it is a correctness constraint.
 Inefficient shell programs are almost always inefficient because responsibilities have leaked across boundaries: Bash is interpreting data, AWK is being fragmented into multiple passes, or external tools are being invoked redundantly.
 These failures do not merely waste time—they introduce ambiguity, amplify failure modes, and reduce trust in the program’s behavior under operational pressure.
 The rules in this section are therefore mandatory.
 They exist to preserve the execution model assumed by BAWK: Bash orchestrates sparingly, AWK computes deterministically in-process, and external tools are invoked only when they provide unique capability.
-Scripts that violate these rules may still run, but they no longer conform to the methodology.

 CHECK WHETHER THE ORDERING OF THIS SECTIONS WORKS BEST.